Make face masks, face wipes, draught excluders and more with spare fabric

 If you like to rock a 90s hair scrunchie, more power to you, and you can easily make one if you're pretty handy with sewing.
 But what if you don't have enough material, and only have small pieces of fabric or ribbon left?
 Well, you can still make what I call a 'rag scrunchie' and you don't even need to sew!

 Simply take an old, plain elastic hair tie, and tie whatever scraps of fabric you like to it.
-I like to use leftover lengths of ribbon from other projects, or pieces of T-shirt, or whatever I can find.
+I like to use leftover lengths of ribbon from other projects, or pieces of T-shirt, or whatever I can find (you'll notice I've used scraps left over from making my mask above).
 You can also use old scraps of yarn leftover from knitting, if you have any, to add extra colour.